iassadki/itunes-seeker/README.md

 Application using the iTunes API to search for music, albums, etc. Users can also like their favourite tracks.

 ## ⚙️ Functionalities

+[x] Search for artists
-- Search for Music & Artists
+[ ] Search for artists trackName
+[x] Display of a selectable list of items
+[x] A display view of a result item
-- Like tracks and see them in the LikedSongs page
+[ ] Possibility of adding a result to your own base <!-- - Like tracks and see them in the LikedSongs page -->
+[ ] Personalized Rating system

 ## 🛠 Technologies
 Languages : JavaScript